Florida Divorce Attorneys

 Getting a Divorce in Florida

-While many divorce cases follow the traditional dissolution process — which involves negotiations surrounding alimony, property division, and more, and may proceed to trial — there is an option to go through with a “simplified” dissolution of your marriage.
+While many divorce cases follow the traditional dissolution process — which involves negotiations surrounding alimony, property division, and more, and may proceed to trial — there is an option to proceed with a “simplified” dissolution of your marriage.
 This path is available to couples who are generally in agreement on the terms of their divorce and choose to forego the option to enter court in favor of a faster and less complicated divorce case.

 You can file a traditional divorce with a “Petition for Dissolution of Marriage.”
 Spouses can either settle the terms of their divorce (e.g., property division, child custody, child support) in negotiation or mediation, or they can proceed to trial for a judge to make the final decision.